gorlapraveen/firefox_b2b_comm_radio_addon/README.md

   2. This is by integrating (Firefox) browser with GNU radio -and SDR Hardware.
 Taking the advantage of developing and implementing Firefox addon(s).
   3. Taking the advantage of complete Open policy implementation.

 **Advantages:**

+*A system/Device which is censored(refused internet connection) to access Web, can Privately access Web:*

-  1. This helps in communicating with nearby systems within the radio frequency range.
+  1. This helps in communicating with nearby systems(having Internet access) within the radio frequency range when your(or someones) Internet service Provider refused to provide user based internet and/or when there is a circumvent of Individual user defined Censorship for accesing Web.

-  2. Need no internet access(or WiFi network) for two or more system communication within the range.
+  2. Need no direct internet access(or WiFi network) for two or more system communication within the range.

-  3. Increases the anonymity and privacy of the user.
+  3. Increases the anonymity and privacy of the user by Hiding the true (IP) address of Orginating system.

   4. Avoiding the internal censorship while connecting to other systems for accessing the Internet.

 ----------------------------------------------------------------------------------------------